 This percentage increases 10% each consecutive year the dentist is visited to a maximum of 100%.
-If you do not use your Plan, the percentage remains at the level you reached the previous year.
-It always drops back to 80% or 70% (depending on your dentist of choice) if you lose eligibility and then become eligible again.
+If you do not receive a diagnostic/preventive service each calendar year, the percentage payable will drop back 10% from the level you reached the previous year.
+The incentive level will never drop below 80% or 70% (depending on your dentist of choice).